tduyng/nestjs-graphql-prisma/README.md

 - [PostgreSQL](https://www.postgresql.org/download/)
 - [PgAdmin(optional)](https://www.pgadmin.org/download/): UI tool to manage database from PostgreSQL

-If you don't want to install all this tools, you can check the [docker solution](#docker) below.
+If you don't want to install all these tools, you can check the [docker solution](#docker) below.
 ## Getting started

 ### Installation